The De-Christianization of Christmas Music

 I started to realize that even some of these more innocent and wholesome songs have a strange subversive tone to them, whether intentional or not.
 These songs replaced the incarnation of the Lord Jesus Christ in Bethlehem (where it barely ever snows) with a new mythos about snow, being home for the “holidays”, reindeer, trees and cold weather—all seamlessly blended in with songs about romance, kissing under the mistletoe and women seducing Santa.

 Now just for the record, I used to love these songs.
-They have this imbedded nostalgia even after hearing them hundreds of times, there’s such a charming and festive feel to them.
+They have this embedded nostalgia even after hearing them hundreds of times, there’s such a charming and festive feel to them.
 So how did it all get ruined for me, you ask.

 A couple years ago, I watched a 2013 documentary called “Broadway Musicals: A Jewish Legacy" where popular Jewish musical composers described the history and impact of Jewish immigrant songwriters on Broadway, which for the first 50-year period of its development, its songs were created almost exclusively by Jews.
 The documentary has music educators, composers, journalists and comedians all consistently describing a “cheeky Jewishness” to these songs, which all start to sound very similar as you analyze the composition.
 They have that same show tune sound with the broadway theatrics, hypnotic hooks, clever wordplay, and plenty of chutzpah.